-The model structure and naming convention shall be the same as for all other design documentation, including the data sheet.
+The model structure and naming convention shall be the same as for all other design descriptions, including the Architectural Design Document, the Detailed Design Document and the data sheet.
 It is recommended to use an architecture name reflecting the level of the description, such as GateLevel or RTL for the architecture associated with the top-level entity.